 - Consciously or not, we often try to actively hit the ball where we want it to go.
-Alternatively, you can focus on allowing a natural whole-body coordination and freedom, using the club as an extension of yourself, in order to make effective contact with the ball and therefore achieve a more satisfactory result.
+Alternatively, you can focus on allowing natural whole-body coordination and freedom, using the club as an extension of yourself to make effective contact with the ball and therefore achieve a more satisfactory result.

-- With the Alexander Technique, you will learn a better interaction with your whole self, body and mind as one, to achieve greater coordination, balance, and lighter, freer movement in day-to-day life.
+- With the Alexander Technique for golf, you will learn a better interaction with your whole self, body and mind as one, to achieve greater coordination, balance, and lighter, freer movement in day-to-day life.
 This translates directly into your self-interaction on the golf course as well.

-- By gradually improving your natural balance, coordination, and movement, and getting out of your own way more often, you will be less prone to injury or time off.
+- By gradually improving your natural balance, coordination, and movement, and by implementing the Alexander Technique for golf to get out of your own way more often, you will be less prone to injury or time off.

-Lessons are now available at Finchley Golf Club, so you can combine your Alexander Technique lessons with a round of golf at a wonderful course!
+Lessons are now available at Finchley Golf Club, so you can combine your Alexander Technique lessons in London with a round of golf at a wonderful course!